chuk-yong/Find-Relationship-using-set-in-Python/Readme.md

 B_related = [A,B]

 ### Next, with B, going down the list and found C.
 The relationship list should add this new relationship and looks like:
 B_related = [A,B, B,C]
 To make the list unique and sort we do: sorted(set(B_related))

 B_related = [A,B,C]

 This may not be optimised, but I went with updating all the members (A,B and C) with the newly created list and updated the relationship status.
 So now:
 A_related = [A,B,C]
 B_related = [A,B,C]
 C_related = [A,B,C]

 ### Now, with C, going down the list and found D
-The new relationship list should contain [A,B,C,D] for all (A,B,C,D):
+The new relationship list should contain [A,B,C,D] for all members in A,B,C and D:
 A_related = [A,B,C,D]
 B_related = [A,B,C,D]
 C_related = [A,B,C,D]